BenRGarcia/Responsive-Portfolio/README.md

 ## Description

-* Use of Media Queries to make Basic-Portfolio site Responsive
+* Use of Media Queries to make <a href="https://benrgarcia.github.io/Basic-Portfolio/">Basic-Portfolio</a> site Responsive

 * Media Query breakpoints @ 980px | 768px | 640px